redhat-developer/developers.redhat.com/_docker/lib/pull_request/README.md

 ### About

 This directory contains the implementation of the Github Status API wrapper.
 The purpose of this class is to faciliate running Docker containers within a pull request environment when you want to report the result of the container execution as a Github status.
 For example, you want to run some unit tests within a Docker container and report the outcome of these as a Github status with context 'Unit Tests'.
 Whilst the tests are running you want the status to be 'pending'.
 If the tests succeed, the status should be updated to 'success'.
 If they fail, the status should be updated to 'failure'.

 ### Basic operation

 The execution wrapper will take the command that you want to run in the container and firstly create a 'pending' Github Status check for the command.
 It will then execute the command and if the command succeeds i.e. exits with a 0 status code, it will update the status to 'success'.
-If the command exits with a non-zero exit code, it will update the status to 'failure'
+If the command exits with a non-zero exit code, it will update the GitHub status to 'failure'

 ### Configuring the wrapper to execute

 The wrapper should be configured as the `entrypoint` on your Docker container.
 The command you want to run can either be appended after the wrapper definition, or defined as the `command` to your Docker statement.
 For example:

 ```
 service: